Thursday, September 3, 2015

 Ohio governor John Kasich, by the way, who is presenting himself as the voice of moderation, has signed 16 separate abortion restrictions since 2011.
 Quite a lot really.
 I grew up in Ohio, and don't remember it being the fundamentalist backwater it seems to be becoming, but I've been gone a long time, and it has been on hard times, and nothing like economic downturns to encourage people to really get their backs into manhandling the lives of others.

 So keep in mind: there is no hell, and no babies involved in an abortion.
 It's just another lie that gets repeated so much people pretend it's true.
 I almost said, "no heaven either," but I know lots of people view heaven differently, because it is where they imagine their loved ones dwelling in eternal bliss.
 A beautiful and a comforting image, and not one I would strenuously contradict.
 Because life is difficult, and people believe, and do, all sorts of things in order to get by.
 To throw stumbling blocks in front of others who are in difficulty is wrong.
 I wouldn't do that to a grief stricken person just to prove a metaphysical point, and I'm an agnostic.
-You'd think that a religious person, supposed imbued with the kindness that religion supposedly imbues, would embrace that.
+You'd think that a religious person, awash in the kindness that religion supposedly imbues, would embrace that.
 Would not identify women coping with unwanted pregnancies as the moment to to try to spread their faith by hallucinating their rice kernel-sized fetuses into the Gerber baby.
-But apparently it doesn't.
-Or at least that story is whispered very quietly, compared to the fantasy that gets thundered trying to force people to follow your religion through law, this time in the name of imaginary babies.
+But apparently religion as an impulse toward loving kindness only goes so far.
+Or at least that story is whispered very quietly, by some people under certain situations, compared to the fantasy that gets thundered by huge choirs of the faithful, trying to force others to follow their religion, not through hell, whose fear has cooled, but through law, this time in the name of imaginary babies.